SoupOrCereal/city-lake-bowling-lanes/ReadMe.md

-No-Frameworks or APIs, just standard HTML5/CSS3/VanillaJS.
+**Built from scratch using _plain HTML/CSS/JS and jQuery_.**

-A fast and responsive website for a bowling alley that offers potential customers a 'snapshot' of vital information.
+## A fast and responsive website for a bowling alley.
-Also, SEO friendly site pages that are designed for better web accessability.

-Hire Me :: Justin@SoupOrCereal.com
+My eMail :: Justin@SoupOrCereal.com